Einsums/Einsums/docs/sphinx/building/index.rst

     * pybind11 for the Python extension module.

-    * SciPy for the Python tests.

-    * NumPy for the Python tests.
+    * NumPy and SciPy for the Python tests.

   .. tab-item:: Linux